g3w-suite/g3w-suite-docker/README.md

 Data, projects, uploads and the database are stored in a shared mounted volume `shared-volume`, the volume should be on a persistent storage device and a backup policy must be enforced.

+Currently, the volume is mounted in `/tmp/shared-volume-g3wsuite-dev`.
+In production environments it is encouraged to change this to a permanent location.
+This can be done by modifying the `.env` file.

 ## First time setup

 - log into the application web administation panel using default credentials (_admin/admin_)